ionic-team/ionic-site/content/docs/v2/setup/deploying/index.md

 ### Running Your App

-1. Run a production build of your app with `ionic build ios`
+1. Run a production build of your app with `ionic build ios --prod`
 2. Open the `.xcodeproj` file in `platforms/ios/` in Xcode
 3. Connect your phone via USB and select it as the run target
 4. Click the play button in Xcode to try to run your app

 Oops, code signing error!
 No problem.